-MINNESOTA 2, MILWAUKEE 1 IN MINNESOTA (GAME 1 OF DOUBLEHEADER)
+MILWAUKEE 4, MINNESOTA 2 IN MINNESOTA (GAME 2 OF DOUBLEHEADER)

 Notes: Thompson remained at second base in place of Rod Carew.
-Jim Holt was in left in place of Brant Alyea.
+Holt was again in left in place of Brant Alyea.
 Alyea pinch-hit for Stan Williams in the sixth.
 Rick Renick pinch-hit for George Mitterwald in the eighth, with Paul Ratliff going behind the plate.
 Charlie Manuel pinch-hit for Hamm in the eighth.

-Thompson had six multi-hit games in his last seven starts.
-He went 14-for-27 in those starts and raised his average from .200 to .282.
+Thompson now had six multi-hit games in his last seven starts.
+He was 16-for-32 in those seven starts and raised his average from .200 to ,290,

-Record: The Twins were 65-36, in first place in the American League West, 7.5 games ahead of California, which had regained second place from Oakland.
+Record: The Twins were 65-37, in first place in the American League West, seven games ahead of California.